-There are lots of ways to be involved at SWITCH.
-We have a huge variety of people that make everything pull together each week.
+There are many ways to be involved at SWITCH.
+We have a huge variety of people that make each shift run smoothly.
 We have people that volunteer all the time, some of the time, take part in programming, sit on council, or are Shift Supervisors.
 And, of course, we have people that don’t know how to make the first step!
 Check out the information sections to the left for more information.

-SWITCH operates Monday and Wednesday evenings from 5–9pm, and Saturday afternoon from 12-4pm at Westside Clinic.
-During the summer months (June/July/August) SWITCH operates Wednesday evenings only, from 5-9pm.
+SWITCH operates Monday and Wednesday evenings from 5–9pm, and Saturday afternoons from 12-4pm out of the Westside Community Clinic.
+During the summer months (May/June/July/August), SWITCH operates Wednesday evenings from 5-9pm.
 SWITCH is closed all holidays and holiday weekends.

 What are shifts?

 The first half hour of the shift is used for pre-brief session, where we give introductions and perform a smudge.
-When the clinic opens we see clients and perform clinical and outreach services, including educational programming, childcare services, as well as serving a hot and healthy meal.
-The last hour of each shift is spent charting, cleaning up, and finally debriefing.
+When the clinic opens, we see clients and provide clinical and outreach services, including educational programming, childcare services, as well as serving a healthy meal.
+The last hour of each shift is spent charting, cleaning up, and debriefing.

 OUTREACH TEAM (Category A)